corneliascode/hangman-game/README.md

 More info about it and how to install - https://pypi.org/project/Random-Word/

 **a large cup of coffee**
-because it is much easier to code or to play this game with a cup of coffee :)))
+because it is much easier to code with a cup of coffee :)))